Principal = {

 Objects

 Objects represent state during the execution of a particular rule.
 These are entities either created or used by specific mechanisms, and can represent things like the actual request, the authenticated subject of the request, and many others.
+Which objects are available in a particular mechanism is documented at each mechanism’s configuration reference.

 Principal